-A developer with an understanding of local preferences, established brand image in the area of operations, demonstrated track record of quality construction and timely delivery has a competitive advantage.
+A developer with an understanding of local area nuances, established brand image in the area of operations, demonstrated track record of quality construction and timely delivery has a competitive advantage.
 Besides, the companies that have been through various business cycles are generally better placed when compared to peers with limited experience.
-CARE Ratings takes cognizance of resourcefulness of the management/promoters, financial strength of the group, involvement of the group in other business segments and level of Corporate Governance in its dealings.
-While the rating exercise is highly focused on cash flow analysis, CARE Ratings also reviews the significant accounting policies, notes to accounts, contingent liabilities/off balance sheet items, auditor qualifications etc. to analyze the factors such as litigations against developer, long pending projects, substantial unsold inventory in completed projects indicating the unfavourable position of the developer.
+CARE Ratings takes cognizance of resourcefulness of the management/promoters, financial strength of the group, and involvement of the group in other business segments.
+While the rating exercise is highly focused on cash flow analysis, CARE Ratings also reviews the significant accounting policies, notes to accounts, contingent liabilities/off balance sheet items, auditor qualifications, etc., to analyze if there is any material impact on the financial capability of the developer.